 18.4.1.2.
-Configure a movable EntitySelectionFilter
+Configure a PinningFilter

-Alternatively, to make some planning entities immovable, add an entity SelectionFilter that returns true if an entity is movable, and false if it is immovable.
+Alternatively, to pin some planning entities down, add a PinningFilter that returns true if an entity is movable, and false if it is pinned.
 This is more flexible and more verbose than the @PlanningPin approach.